Gospel of John Intro

 7. "I Am the True Vine" (John 15:1)

-These declarations align Jesus with the God of Israel, who revealed Himself to Moses as "I Am" (Exodus 3:14).
-By using this phrase, Jesus asserts His divine nature and oneness with the Father, making bold claims about His identity that were considered blasphemous by many of the Religious Leaders.
+These declarations align Jesus with the God of Israel (Yahweh), who revealed himself to Moses as "I Am" (Exodus 3:14).
+By using this phrase, Jesus asserts his divine nature and oneness with God the Father.
+These bold claims were considered blasphemous by many of the religious leaders and fellow Jews throughout the book.

 God With Us: The Incarnate Word

-John's Gospel presents Jesus as God incarnate, the Word made flesh who dwelt among us (John 1:14).
-This concept can be challenging to grasp, as it suggests that Jesus fully expresses God and humanity.
-When the New Testament was being canonized, there was some debate about including John's Gospel due to its bold claims about Jesus.
+John's Gospel presents Jesus as God incarnate, the Word made flesh, who dwelt among us (John 1:14).
+His concept can be challenging to grasp, as it suggests that Jesus fully embodies both God and humanity.
+When the New Testament books were being canonized and decided on, there was some debate about including John's Gospel due to its bold claims about Jesus.
 John's portrayal of Jesus emphasizes that just as spoken words cannot exist apart from the thoughts that give rise to them, Jesus cannot be separated from the Father.
 This Gospel claims that Jesus's life and actions are the ultimate revelation of God.

 Key Themes in John